snuarrow/imageCurl/README.md

 # imageCurl
-web endpoint for storing and querying images by exif location data
+Web endpoint for storing and querying images by exif location data

+Prerequisites: Docker and GoLang installed